 The Board shall hold regular meetings at least once each year, at such time and place as the Board may designate.
-The President of the Board shall call special meetings of the Board at any time through the year when he considers such meetings necessary.
+The Chair of the Board may call special meetings for the Board at any time through the year as such meetings are necessary.